NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Naina Sahiri
 Integrating the Web Speech API prototype with the functionality of speaking voice recognition.

+###### Madhupriya Gundeti
+Planning to change oracle to sqlite as we can query directly in the browser.

 #### September 23rd

 ###### Anjana Thanguturi